Nine Energy Service Inc. (NINE) Shares Up Despite Recent Market Volatility

-Nine Energy Service Inc. (NYSE: NINE)’s stock price has increased by 11.29 compared to its previous closing price of 4.96. however, the company has experienced a -0.36% decrease in its stock price over the last five trading days.
+Nine Energy Service Inc. (NYSE: NINE)’s stock price has increased by 0.75 compared to its previous closing price of 5.34.
+Nevertheless, the company has seen a 8.47% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Nine Energy Service Inc. (NYSE: NINE) Right Now?